Attio vs. Clarify

 Source: Attio

 Want to track partnerships, invoices, and marketplace transactions alongside deals and contacts?
 Build those objects yourself, connect them with relationship attributes, and run workflows across all of them.
-For teams that think in data models, Attio feels like the CRM they've always wanted.
+For teams that think in data models, Attio feels like the CRM they have always wanted.

 Clarify rejects busywork.
 Its founders saw that sellers spend 72% of their time on everything but selling and built a CRM that handles the rest.